WaterLemons2k/scheduled-workflow-activity-action/README.md

 In GitHub, scheduled workflows are automatically disabled when no repository activity has occurred in 60 days.

-When approaching 60 days, it will show **This workflow will be disabled soon because there's no recent activity in the repository.**
+When approaching 60 days, it will show:

+> This workflow will be disabled soon because there's no recent activity in the repository.

 ![disabled-soon](img/disabled-soon.png)

-After 60 days, it will show **This scheduled workflow is disabled because there hasn't been activity in this repository for at least 60 days.**
+After 60 days, it will show:

+> This scheduled workflow is disabled because there hasn't been activity in this repository for at least 60 days.

 ![disabled](img/disabled.png)